jim79/jim79.github.io/_posts/2024-07-14-service_client_cmake_package_mods.md

 ---
-title: "service"
-categories : [Labs,Robotics Lab]
+title: "Custom ROS service-client package file modifications" categories : [Labs,Robotics Lab]
 ---

-### For your custom ROS service client to run properly, modifications are to be made in the CMakeLists.txt and package.xml files of your package
+# For your custom ROS service client to run properly, modifications are to be made in the CMakeLists.txt and package.xml files of your package

 ## 1. CMakeLists.txt modifications